lightninglabs/lightning-dev-site/_pages/resources.md

 comprehensive, but a careful study of the materials below should be sufficient for anyone's needs.

-If something important is missing, or you feel that additional resources or links would be helpful, please email [Max Fang](mailto:max@lightning.engineering) or message him on the Lightning Community Slack.

 ### Lightning: Beginner

 * [What is the Lightning Network and how can it help Bitcoin scale?](https://coincenter.org/entry/what-is-the-lightning-network)